 Robert L. Heinrich -Fayette County – Chairman

-Robert L. “Bob” Heinrich serves as the Fayette County representative on the Bluebonnet Trails Community Services Board of Trustees.
+Robert L. “Bob” Heinrich, a founding Board Member of Bluebonnet Trails Community Services, serves as the Fayette County representative on the Bluebonnet Trails Community Services Board of Trustees.
 He was elected as the Chairman of the Board in 1997 when Bluebonnet Trails Community Services was formed and continues to lead and serve in that position.
 Bob is a retired Air Force Chief Master Sergeant, serving in the Military Service for 34 years.
 While serving in the role of Command Chief, he represented over 1,000 enlisted personnel ensuring their concerns and interests were taken into account in all leadership decisions, both locally and nationally.
 Bob is a graduate of the United States Air Force NCO and Senior NCO Academies and holds two Associate degrees in Munitions Technology and Aircraft Maintenance from the Community College of the Air Force.

 Bob has served on the Board of Directors of the Fayette County Commission for the Mentally Retarded since 1978, holding every elected position.
 He is an officer in the Veterans of Foreign Wars Chapter 5623, American Legion Post 143, Chapter 870 Vietnam Veterans of America and the Schulenburg Farmer’s Co-op.
 He presently resides on his farm in Schulenburg, Texas.